microsoft/flashcards-workshop/workshop.md

 ![Screenshot showing where to select to start the deployment workflow.](assets/github-actions-run.png)

-4. The deployment should now be in progress, it should take a minute or so to copmlete
+4. The deployment should now be in progress, it should take a minute or so to complete

 ![Screenshot showing the deployment workflow running.](assets/github-actions-running.png)